zuozhenggh/learning-library/data-management-library/data-catalog/prerequisites/prerequisites.md

 In this lab, you will:
 * Set up users and policies needed for Data Catalog.
-* Set up an Autonomous Data Warehouse (ADW).
+* Set up an Autonomous Data Warehouse.
-* Upload sample data to ADW.
+* Upload sample data to Autonomous Data Warehouse.

 ## Task 1: Log on to the Oracle Cloud Console